simplybusiness/kitcat/README.md

 *Sometimes schema migrations are just not enough.*

 Data migration framework written in plain Ruby.
-It is pretty generic, since it does not depend on any web framework.
+Although originally created for migrating data in MongoDb, currently it is pretty **generic**, since it **does not depend** on any web framework.

 ## Features of Framework